Bharath-Nalluri-013/OpenSource/A2_GitHub.md

-git checkout master (#changes current branch to master) git ls--files (#lists all the files, select B.py file and edit in text editor and add print 'hello world!' line) git add B.py git commit -m "Added new line at the end!"
+git checkout master (#changes current branch to master) git ls--files (#lists all the files, select B.py file and edit in text editor and add print 'hello world!' line) git add B.py git commit -m "One Additional lines was added at the end to the file on math branch."

-(This is similar to Q6 and Q7.
-So I have not added screenshots on practice branch.)
+(Please find command screenshots on https://github.com/Bharath-Nalluri-013/OpenSource/tree/A2_Github-Practice A2Q8.png)

 ```